 Strictly subject to adherence to the procedures set out below, TUI can, where appropriate, provide members with legal advice on issues relating to work and other matters.
 The procedure for requesting legal advice is detailed below.
 Please note that in circumstances where a member deviates from the procedure the Union will no longer be in a position to assist the member in relation to the particular case.

-A scheme of legal advice for members is provided by the Union as follows:
+Two separate schemes of legal advice for members are provided by the Union as follows:

-Under no circumstances will the Union be responsible for legal or other expenses incurred by a member without the prior written consent of the Union and then only to the extent authorised in writing by the Union.
+Under no circumstances will the Union be responsible for legal or other expenses incurred by a member without the prior written consent of the General Secretary and then only to the extent authorised in writing.

-On matters other than those arising from employment as a teacher or concerning their membership of TUI.
+2. On matters other than those arising from employment or concerning membership of TUI